isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution147.md

 ---
-title: AppsPOS Version 4 - Package ( PLUS - Cloud e-waiter (5 users) with Integrated Hybrid POS)
+title: RevoPOS 3.0 - Package (20 eMenu w/o HW)
 permalink: /productivity-solutions-grant/solutionrepo/solution147
 ---

 ### Description

-AppPOS Solution is a highly scalable omni-channel ordering system that fits the purpose of F&B merchants of all concepts/sizes.
-It allows customers to order food (dine in, takeaway, pre-orders and drive through) via web app and mobile apps for restaurants, quick service restaurants, kiosks/stalls, among many other F&B concepts.
+RevoPOS 3.0 Digital Ordering Systems eMenu and eWaiter enable customers to place orders themselves(eMenu) or for staff to send orders(eWaiter) directly to the Kitchen Ordering System.
+Data can be managed within the outlet or on the cloud.
+The CRM and Loyalty come with features such as Rewards Points, Credit Storage, Member Auto Discounts, and SMART SMS promoting.
+All RevoPOS data can be synced on the cloud for all outlets and generate data insights and managed on the backend and the frontend.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/AppsPOS_Annex_3_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Appz_Inc_-_FS_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria